mmarx/vlog/API.md

 -----
 Please note that:
-* We have modified current VLog's project (v1.3.5) and add an API on top of it.
+* We have modified current VLog's master project (commit e0105a3) and add an API on top of it.
-* When we compile the project second time, only the new experiment is built
+* When we compile the project  after adding some experiments, only the new experiments are built